fd4s/fs2-kafka/docs/producers.md

 ).withBootstrapServers("localhost:9092")
 ```

-[`ProducerSettings`][producersettings] provides functions for configuring both the Java Kafka producer and options specific to the library.
-If functions for configuring certain properties of the Java Kafka producer is missing, we can instead use `withProperty` or `withProperties` together with constants from [`ProducerConfig`][producerconfig].
+[`ProducerSettings`][@:api(fs2.kafka.ProducerSettings)] provides functions for configuring both the Java Kafka producer and options specific to the library.
+If functions for configuring certain properties of the Java Kafka producer is missing, we can instead use `withProperty` or `withProperties` together with constants from [`ProducerConfig`][@:api(org.apache.kafka.clients.producer.ProducerConfig)].
 Available properties for the Java Kafka producer are described in the [documentation](http://kafka.apache.org/documentation/#producerconfigs).

 ### Default Settings